 2. When you enter the practice space, sign in and donate $5.

 3. Wear exercise clothing.
 Form-fitting shirts are best so that during forward bends or inversions your top won't fall around your face.
 We practice barefoot (in general--that is--you can wear socks if you like).

 5. When returning the blankets, stack them neatly--the fringe side to the wall.
 This is very important.
-Otherwise the wall becomes unstable.

-HOW TO GET THERE
+HOW TO GET TO RUBBER SOUL

-The building looks like this:
+On a stormy day, the building looks like this: